Three key figures for February 2022:

 The monthly price change of a property in Scotland

-Comparing with the previous month, house prices in Scotland decreased by 1.7 per cent between January 2021 and February 2021.
+Comparing with the previous month, house prices in Scotland decreased by 1.7% between January 2022 and February 2022.

 Commenting on the house price figures in Scotland, Business Development Director Kenny Crawford said:

-Average price increases were recorded in all 32 local authorities, when comparing prices with the previous year.
-The largest increase was in South Ayrshire where the average price increased by 14.6 per cent to £148,543.
-The smallest increase was recorded in Aberdeen City, where the average price increased by 0.7 per cent to £142,875.
+Average price increases were recorded in 31 out of 32 local authorities, when comparing prices with the previous year.
+The largest increase was in East Ayrshire where the average price increased by 20.1% to £123,942.
+The smallest increase was recorded in City of Aberdeen, where the average price increased by 0.6% to £143,591.

-In February 2021, the highest-priced area to purchase a property was City of Edinburgh, where the average price was £280,940.
-In contrast, the lowest-priced area to purchase a property was East Ayrshire, where the average price was £105,003.
+In February 2022, the highest-priced area to purchase a property was City of Edinburgh, where the average price was £315,070.
+In contrast, the lowest-priced area to purchase a property was North Ayrshire, where the average price was £119,526.

 Notes to editors

-- Registers of Scotland is the public body responsible for compiling and maintaining registers relating to property and other legal documents in Scotland.
-Registers of Scotland records and safeguards the rights of the individual while providing open access to information on the registers.
+- Registers of Scotland (RoS) is the public body responsible for compiling and maintaining registers relating to property and other legal documents in Scotland.
+RoS records and safeguards the rights of the individual while providing open access to information on the registers.

 - For the publication schedule for the UK HPI see the calendar of release dates.

-- Registers of Scotland provides data on residential property sales for the Scotland element of the UK House Price Index.
-Separate HPI releases are also published by HM Land Registry and Land & Property Services Northern Ireland, which focus on the figures for England and Wales and for Northern Ireland.
+- RoS provides data on residential property sales for the Scotland element of the UK House Price Index (HPI).
+Separate HPI releases are also published by HM Land Registry and Land and Property Services Northern Ireland, which focus on the figures for England and Wales and for Northern Ireland.
 The Office for National Statistics also publishes a monthly HPI statistical bulletin with commentary on the whole of the UK.

 - Details of all of our property statistics releases and future publication dates are available on our website.
 A comparison guide comparing the different house price index measures that are published in the UK is also available.

-- Information on individual property purchase prices is available for free via our ScotLIS service.
+- Information on individual property purchase prices is available for free from our ScotLIS service.

 - Sign up for our data stats alert service.